projectsesame/sesame/design/cookie-rewrite-design.md

-# Cookie Rewriting in Contour
+# Cookie Rewriting in Sesame

 Status: Accepted

 ## Abstract
-This proposal describes how Contour will provide users the ability to rewrite HTTP cookie attributes.
+This proposal describes how Sesame will provide users the ability to rewrite HTTP cookie attributes.

 ## Background
 The `Set-Cookie` HTTP response header is used by an HTTP server to send a piece of data that a client can return to the server.